 Unlike the first Telogen phase, the second will last around 3-4 months depending on your hair follicles and how quickly they work.
 This is a period in which you will experience some shedding, but don’t worry – it’s not going to be noticeable!
 Instead, you’ll find that only a small amount of your hair will ever be at this stage, with the others all either growing or in the Catagen stage at any time.
 This will then lead to the Exogen phase of hair growth, which is defined as an extension of the telogen phase.
 This is where old hair will shed and new hair will simultaneously begin to grow, therefore trigering the next Anagen phase in the cycle.

 Hair transplants can provide confidence to those currently experiencing advanced levels of permanent hair loss and techniques such as FUE even require minimal downtime.
 While you won’t see results immediately, the 18 months after your procedure will begin to show just how your hair will look while it grows.

-If you’re interested in a hair transplant at either of our Turkey clinics in Istanbul or Izmir, feel free to get in touch with one of our team, today.
+If you’re interested in a hair transplant at either of Istanbul or Izmir, feel free to get in touch with one of our team, today.